-Geography explores the relationships and connections between people in both natural and cultural environments.
-It seeks to interpret the world and how it changes over time - past, present and future.
-It shows spatial and temporal variation.
+Geography explores the interaction between people and the environment.
+It seeks to identify issues and analyse solutions using a social, economic and environmental lens.
 Students use a variety of resources and develop a set of skills to help them better understand the world we live in and how we affect this world.

-- Practical skills using fieldwork, maps, graphs, statistics, photographs and diagrams - Communication, organisation, research, analysis - Identify points of view, decision making and problem solving - Co-operating with others - Thinking spatially
+• Practical skills using fieldwork, maps, graphs, statistics, photographs and diagrams

+- Communication, organisation, research, analysis - Identify points of view, decision making and problem solving - · Co-operating with others - Thinking spatially

 Although skills and concepts are developed from Level 1 to Level 3, it is possible to start studying Geography at any of the levels.
-Throughout each course, time will be spent developing geographic skills and concepts.
-Research and class room teaching will be used in the study of geographic issues and processes at national and/or global levels.
+Throughout each course, time will be spent developing geographic skills, knowledge and understanding.
+Research and classroom teaching will be used in the study of geographic issues and processes at local, national and global levels.

-GEOGRAPHY LEVEL 1 requirement Alternative for Science Entry Requirement: Open Credits: 18 credits, including Literacy and Numeracy Course outline: Extreme natural events such as the Christchurch earthquake Global topic-earthquakes Sustainable Tourism in the Maldives.
-Assessment 3 Internal achievement standards, 2 external achievement standards Costs: \$20 Workbook Geo Skills 1.4 and \$5 workbook Field Trip Museum \$10 GEOGRAPHY LEVEL 2 Entry requirement Either to have successfully completed the Level 1 Geography course or achieved 8 credits or more in Level 1 English Credits: Up to 19 Level 2 credits, including Literacy, Numeracy and UE Reading and Writing Course outline: Natural landscape - setting is Tongariro Volcanic Landscape.
-Education for Sustainability.
-Exploring attitudes and actions to sustainable living.
-Global topic-mountains.
-Assessment: 2 External achievement standards, 3 internal achievement standards Costs: \$25 Workbook Geo Skills 2.4 and \$5 workbook Field trip: Stream study, Ruapehu (optional) \$350
+YEAR 11 GEOGRAPHY Alternative for Science requirement

+Credits: 5 Level 1 NCEA credits

+Course outline: World geography and country studies, Geography of the Covid Pandemic, Climate change and the future of Auckland, Earthquakes and volcanoes

+Assessment 1 external achievement standard Costs: \$25 Workbook Geo Skills 1.4,

+Field trip: Local \$10

+GEOGRAPHY LEVEL 2

+Entry requirement Either to have successfully completed the Level 1 Geography course or achieved 8 credits or more in Level 1 English development studies

+Credits: Up to 19 Level 2 credits, including Literacy, Numeracy and UE Reading and Writing

+Course outline: World geography 2, Auckland's Urban growth and Housing Crisis, Unequal world - global

+Assessment: 2 External achievement standards, 3 internal achievement standards

+Costs: \$25 Workbook Geo Skills 2.4 and \$5 workbook

+Field trip: Around Auckland \$20